team-charls/jpegls-wic-codec/default.ruleset.md

+﻿<!--
+  SPDX-FileCopyrightText: © 2020 Team CharLS
+  SPDX-License-Identifier: BSD-3-Clause
+-->

-﻿# Comments on disabled Microsoft C++ Code Analysis Rules
+# Comments on disabled Microsoft C++ Code Analysis Rules

 This document contains the rationales why Microsoft C++ warnings are disabled in the file default.ruleset